Moving to Switzerland

 Although not in the EU, Switzerland has adopted some of its policies.
 Therefore, EU citizens can live and work in Switzerland, as long as they have a residence permit.

 If you have not already acquired a work contract prior to moving, then you are allowed to look for work for a period of three months.
 This can be extended to six months.
-Citizens from outside the EU must have a guaranteed work contract, prior to moving, as well as a work permit.
-Further information in regards to visas can be found on the government website.
+Citizens from outside the EU must have a guaranteed work contract, before moving, as well as a work permit.
+Further information in regards to visas can be found on the Switzerland government website.

-To become a citizen of Switzerland, you need to have resided in the country for at least twelve years.
-From 2017, this will change to ten years.
-More information in regards to citizenship can be found here.
+To become a citizen of Switzerland, you need to have resided in the country for at least ten years.
+More information in regards to citizenship can be found on the Switzerland government FAQ page.

 Select the size of your move to get free quotes